 The government's concern was that ABLOY, already the owner of several major manufacturers of locking and access control systems including Abloy, Caldwell Manufacturing, Carlisle Brass, and Corbin Russwin would potentially gain a virtual monopoly in that business segment.

-To allay the government's concerns, ABLOY announced on May 5, 2023 that it had reached an agreement to divest itself of two of its major access control hardware brands, Emtek door hardware and Yale hardware's Smart Residential division, by selling them to Fortune Brands.
+To allay the government's concerns, ABLOY announced on May 5, 2023, that it had reached an agreement to divest itself of two of its major access control hardware brands, Emtek door hardware, and Yale hardware's Smart Residential division, by selling them to Fortune Brands (the owner of faucet brands).

 On that basis, the Department of Justice is allowing the acquisition to proceed and the parties reached an agreement to settle the lawsuit.
-The sale is expected to be completed by the end of June, 2023.
+The sale closed in 2023.

 Paini has wisely limited the faucets it sells here to just those it feels are price- and style-competitive.